 - To ensure isolation performance between the primary and secondary side, one should avoid placing any PCB traces or copper below the driver device.
-A PCB cutout is recommended in order to prevent contamination that may compromise the UCC21520's and the UCC21520A's isolation performance. - For half-bridge, or high-side/low-side configurations, where the channel A and channel B drivers could operate with a DC-link voltage up to 1500 V{DC}, one should try to increase the creepage distance of the PCB layout between the high and low-side PCB traces.
+A PCB cutout is recommended in order to prevent contamination that may compromise the UCC21521's isolation performance. - For half-bridge, or high-side/low-side configurations, where the channel A and channel B drivers could operate with a DC-link voltage up to 1500 V{DC}, one should try to increase the creepage distance of the PCB layout between the high and low-side PCB traces.